dtolk/multilabel-BERT/README.md

 # Multi-label text classification using BERT

-In this project I use BERT to classify scientific papers into different categories based on their title and abstract.
+In this project I use pretrained BERT from Hugging Face to classify scientific papers into different categories based on their title and abstract.

 A classical task in document management is document classification.
 What if paper can have multiple topics associated with it ?
 I am building a recommender sysytem of categories for a paper based on its title and abstract.